 Timing Is Everything

 A question I often get is, “When do I start training my pup”?
 The answer I offer is, “As soon as their mom is done with them”.
-That seems pretty vague so I generally fill in the blanks.
-Everyone wants to talk about formal pointing dog training but, the foundation begins at the beginning.
+It seems, everyone wants to talk about formal pointing dog training but, the foundation begins at the beginning.

 For example, before the pup opens its eyes, I will hold them and handle them to begin imprinting human interaction.
 In a few weeks’ time, at feeding time, I use a consistent command, and hand-clapping, to call the pup and I whoa a pup a beat before allowing it to eat.
 There are many other practices but the point is, I begin soon after birth and use every opportunity to mold a pup toward the goal of a finished dog.

 In the fast-paced life of a puppy, a week is a long time.
 Like grass in the spring, you can almost literally watch them grow - physically.
 Mentally, there are advances both noticeable and not.
-The research I’ve seen places early advancements in terms of weeks.
-If important life experiences are missing in those early weeks, it can have long-term effects.
+All reliable research shows early brain development and learning advancements in terms of weeks.

-I believe I had figured that dog out later.
-The point is, like many things in life, there are several variables that will determine traits a dog will exhibit and the best we can do is play the odds.
-It’s not what WILL happen, but more, what is LIKELY to happen.
+The eight to twelve week window is so important that some breeders insist on keeping pups as late as ten weeks before the new owners are allowed to obtain them.
+This is to increase socialization among littermates and prevent exposure to negative experiences during this most impressionable period.
+However, like many things in life, there are no “sure-things” when it comes to raising dogs.
+There are several variables that will determine traits a dog will exhibit and the best we can do is play the odds.
+It’s not what WILL become but more, what is LIKELY to develop.

-From the possible happy circumstance of a wild covey of quail discovered in a nearby vacant lot to the disastrous possibilities while working on retrieving with squirrels roaming about, requires complete awareness from the trainer.
+Even careful scheduling doesn’t guarantee that training situations will be ideal.
+Disastrous possibilities while retrieve training in an area with squirrels roaming about requires complete awareness from the trainer.
 A poorly-timed toss of a training dummy or not catching the pup before it releases on its own can be the critical split-second required.
 The difference between the lesson you wanted the pup to learn or the beginning of a bad habit you will need to break.

 Dogs can have bad-days, too.
-It may be strange dogs barking in the distance or an alarming scent.
-If the plan you had isn’t working, have a back-up.
-If you wanted pup to do better at retrieving but he wasn’t cutting it, snap on a leash and take pup on a walk and let him end with a good session of heel.
-Therefore, when going out to train, have a plan without a ridged training ritual.
+If things aren’t going according to plan, sometimes you have to back-up.
+If you wanted pup to do better at retrieving but pup was too distracted, snap on a leash and take him on a walk.
+Revise the session into a nice opportunity to heel.
+So, as pups mature, have a plan without a ridged training ritual.
 Not only take with you the items you need for the training you have intended but have the complete kit available, when it’s possible, for those unexpected opportunities.
 Always end on a happy note as far as it is in your ability to do so.

 It often happens in a second, an unexpected game bird flushes up – be ready to whoa your pup.
 If an undesirable, critter pops into view, (rabbits, snakes, squirrels, etc.) be ready to use that moment to demonstrate your distaste for any interest your pup shows.
 A moment later and it’s all wasted and forgotten.
-In a pup’s life, timing is everything.
+In a pup’s life, timing is everything - so, take the time and Enjoy Your Dog!

 Look to these locations for more (related) information: